- Section 8525—Background and Concepts

 All entities processing daily ACH and Fedwire payments via Treasury disbursing offices or FRB services must report daily disbursement totals of $50 million or more to Fiscal Service via the CASH TRACK website or using FS Form 187.

-Refer to Contacts for the email address, fax number, and telephone number.
+Refer to Contacts for the email address and telephone number.

 All DFAS centers and other Defense installations making EFT payments to vendors must report daily payment totals to Fiscal Service via the CASH TRACK website or using FS Form 187.

-Refer to Contacts for the email address, fax number, and telephone number.
+Refer to Contacts for the email address and telephone number.
 When there are circumstances unique to a DFAS center, Treasury works with the center to design a reporting form that addresses those circumstances.

 All DFAS centers and other Defense installations making EFT payments for Military active duty and Military retirees must report payment totals of $50 million or more to Fiscal Service via the CASH TRACK website or using FS Form 187.
 Fiscal Service requires a minimum of two business days advance notice for these payments.